pycom/pycom-documentation/chapter/tutorials/lora/lorawan-nano-gateway.md

 lora = LoRa(mode=LoRa.LORAWAN)

 # create an OTA authentication params
-dev_eui = binascii.unhexlify('AA BB CC DD EE FF 77 78'.replace(' ','')) # these settings can be found from TTN
+dev_eui = binascii.unhexlify('AABBCCDDEEFF7778') # these settings can be found from TTN
-app_eui = binascii.unhexlify('70 B3 D5 7E F0 00 3B FD'.replace(' ','')) # these settings can be found from TTN
+app_eui = binascii.unhexlify('70B3D57EF0003BFD') # these settings can be found from TTN
-app_key = binascii.unhexlify('36 AB 76 25 FE 77 77 68 81 68 3B 49 53 00 FF D6'.replace(' ','')) # these settings can be found from TTN
+app_key = binascii.unhexlify('36AB7625FE77776881683B495300FFD6') # these settings can be found from TTN

 # set the 3 default channels to the same frequency (must be before sending the OTAA join request)
 lora.add_channel(0, frequency=868100000, dr_min=0, dr_max=5)